-Unlike many other European countries, German rules recommend but do not make compulsory your having an accident or emergency warning triangle, reflective jacket, first aid kit or fire extinguisher – or, for that matter, the breathalyser that is required in France.
+Unlike many other European countries, German rules recommend but, do not make compulsory, that you carry onboard an accident or emergency warning triangle, reflective jacket, first aid kit or fire extinguisher – or, for that matter, the breathalyser that is required in France.

 On the road